csivitu/Incore-Sessions/README.md

 # Incore-Sessions

-Documentation of Incore Sessions held.
+Documentation of Incore Sessions held by CSIVIT.